tsackton/taelgar/Gazetteer/Eastern Green Sea Region/Wahacha.md

 ---
-tags: [place]
+tags:
-displayDefaults: {startStatus: founded, startPrefix: founded, endPrefix: destroyed, endStatus: destroyed}
+  - place
+  - status/needswork
+displayDefaults:
+  startStatus: founded
+  startPrefix: founded
+  endPrefix: destroyed
+  endStatus: destroyed
-campaignInfo: []
+campaignInfo:
 name: Wahacha
 placeType:
-partOf:
+partOf: Vermillion Isles
 ---

 A town and trading port in the [[Vermillion Isles]].
 Although most of the village is set high on cliffs, the port and sheltered harbor are accessible to the ground.